isomerpages/ogp-pioneerpri/_signature-programmes/Talent Development.md

 <li>Inculcate essential foundational skills to be a passionate learner, confident communicator and critical thinker who are rooted in values.</li>
 </ol>

-Customised and differentiated programmes are offered to students at 4 tiers, ranging from programmes for the whole school population to targeted programmes that cater to the specific needs of different students.
+<p align="Justify">Customised and differentiated programmes are offered to students at 4 tiers, ranging from programmes for the whole school population to targeted programmes that cater to the specific needs of different students.</p>

 ![](/images/PPS2021%20Photoshoot%2020%20of%2031.jpg)